Acetaminophen, commonly known by the trade name Tylenol, is an ingredient in more than 600 prescription and over-the-counter medicines.

 Even if acetaminophen’s effects are modest and varied, it could still be having a widespread impact simply from the sheer number of people taking the drug.

 Almost a quarter of adults in the United States use a prescription or over-the-counter medicine containing acetaminophen.
-That’s over twice the number of American adults who experience chronic pain.
+That’s the number of American adults who experience chronic pain.
 In 2005, more than 28 billion doses of products containing acetaminophen were sold in the United States.

 Acetaminophen has come under fire in recent years because of its inclusion in so many medicines.
 Patients who are taking products containing acetaminophen risk overdosing.
 That phenomenon sent 56,000 people to the emergency room, 26,000 people to the hospital, and 458 people to the grave between 1990 and 1998.